BMP to PNG Converter — Free Online

 Quality tips for BMP → PNG

 When converting BMP to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For BMP to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+This is a lossless-to-lossless conversion, so the pixels are reproduced exactly — no generation loss, no softening of text or lines.
+PNG's compression is most effective on flat-color and screenshot content; richly photographic bitmaps will still produce a larger PNG than a JPG would.

 Troubleshooting